 Not all of the 8.455km of stream length required for riparian retirement will lie adjacent to kahikatea / swamp forest or replacement mitigation planting.
-Where this is the case the objective will be to attempt to secure those riparian areas closest to the Project footprint, and contiguous sections of stream that link to existing headwater bush areas.
+Where this is the case the objective is_will_be-to attempt to secure those riparian areas closest to the Project areafootprint, and contiguous sections of stream that link to existing headwater bush areas.
 This will, in turn, provide the greatest ecological benefit for aquatic life, especially for whitebait fish species that struggle to move between isolated shaded stream sections when water temperature exceeds 22 to 23 degrees in mid-summer.

-4.6.4.3 Individual property Riparian Fencing and Planting Plans
+3.10.4.34.5.4.3 Individual property Riparian Fencing and Planting Plans